wp-plugins/wp-email-template/readme.txt

 == Changelog ==

+= 1.1.2.2 - 2014/06/19 =
+* Tweak - Updated chosen js script to latest version 1.0.1 on the a3rev Plugin Framework
+* Tweak - Added support for placeholder feature for input, email , password , text area types
+* Tweak - Checked and updated for full compatibility with WooCommerce version 2.1.11

 = 1.1.2.1 - 2014/05/25 =
 * Tweak - Changed add_filter( 'gettext', array( $this, 'change_button_text' ), null, 2 ); to add_filter( 'gettext', array( $this, 'change_button_text' ), null, 3 );